abilandz/PH8124/Lecture_7/Lecture_7.md

 $Var1   $Var2
 ```

-Neither variable was referenced, because the special meaning of both ```$```'s was killed with strong quotes, and the exact number of empty characters was also preserved in the printout.
+Neither variable was replaced in the printout with its content, because the special meaning of both ```$```'s was killed with strong quotes, and the exact number of empty characters was also preserved in the printout.

-Strong quotes are used frequently to pass the file or directory whose name contains empty characters:
+Strong quotes are used frequently for the file or directory whose name contains empty characters:

 ```bash
 ls 'crazy name'